KIDS ROCKWELL Art Lab

 - Your Art Lab ticket is also your ticket for The Rockwell Museum.
 Tickets are valid for two consecutive days.

-If you need to re-energize with snacks during your visit, we have pretzels and juice available for a nominal fee.
-Visitors may unmask to eat but must stay in the designated snacking area.
-Please, no outside food at this time.
+- If you need to re-energize with snacks during your visit, we have pretzels and juice available for a nominal fee.

 - The Art Lab is not currently available for birthday parties.